 KG: Rihanna.
 Do you think she’ll read this?
 I’ve always been a fan, and I keep hoping we’ll bump into one another at an event.

-Photography by RIOCAM; Styling by Danny Santiago; Hair and makeup by Gerald Santiago; Shot on location at 7737 Atlantic Way, Miami Beach, currently listed for $18,900,000.
+Photography by: Photography by RIOCAM; Styling by Danny Santiago; Hair and makeup by Gerald Santiago; Shot on location at 7737 Atlantic Way, Miami Beach, currently listed for $18,900,000.
 To inquire, contact Alejandro Diaz Bazan and Brett Harris of Douglas Elliman Real Estate, elliman.com.